apache/incubator-retired-slider/src/site/markdown/index.md

-Slider is a YARN application to deploy existing distributed applications on YARN, monitor them and make them larger or smaller as desired -even while the cluster is running.
+Slider is a YARN application to deploy existing distributed applications on YARN, monitor them and make them larger or smaller as desired -even while the application is running.

-Slider has a plug-in *provider* architecture to support different applications, and currently supports Apache HBase and Apache Accumulo.

-Clusters can be stopped, "frozen" and restarted, "thawed" later; the distribution of the deployed application across the YARN cluster is persisted -enabling a best-effort placement close to the previous locations on a cluster thaw.
+Applications can be stopped, "frozen" and restarted, "thawed" later; the distribution of the deployed application across the YARN cluster is persisted -enabling a best-effort placement close to the previous locations on a cluster thaw.
 Applications which remember the previous placement of data (such as HBase)